DevOpsPartyGames/devopspartygames-web/src/pages/player-info.md

 That said, please refrain from sexualized jokes/content in gameplay.

 ## Logistics
-All contestants will connect to a private voice room in Discord (your video will be part of the stream; if you would prefer to be “camera off” please just let us know) - please note that you will need to use the Discord app, not just the web interface, for this.
-The invite to Discord is included in the calendar invitation you should have received.
-If you need a new one, email games@devopspartygames.com.
+All contestants and hosts will connect to a private voice room in Discord.
+Your video will be part of the stream—if you would prefer to be “camera off” please just let us know.
+Note that you will need to use the Discord app (not just the web interface) for this, as A/V in the web interface is wonky.
+You can join the Discord with the invite link at [devopspartygames.com/discord](https://devopspartygames.com/discord).

 Players will see the “screen” of the game via Discord screen sharing.
 They will use a second device (tablet, smartphone, etc) as the “controller” for the game (the place where they provide input/draw pictures, etc).